 </ img>

-Any kind of exotic in terms of “iron” inYoga S940 no: typical configuration of a modern ultrabook.
-Our configuration uses a processor of the Whiskey Lake family with integrated Intel Core i5-8265U graphics.
-This is a 14-nm quad-core processor with support for 8 threads HyperThreading, 6 MB SmartCache.
-The clock frequency is 1.6 GHz (up to 3.9 GHz Turbo Boost).
+Any exotic in terms of&#8220;hardware&#8221; Yoga S940 does not: the typical configuration of a modern ultrabook.
+Our configuration uses a Whiskey Lake family processor with integrated Intel Core i5-8265U graphics.
+This is a 14nm quad-core processor with support for 8 HyperThreading threads, 6 MB SmartCache.
+Clock frequency - 1.6 GHz (up to 3.9 GHz Turbo Boost).
 The integrated Intel UHD Graphics 620 chip with a frequency of up to 1100 MHz is responsible for the graphics.
-I do not exclude that on the approach and updated configurations on Intel processors of the 10th generation, although if it is Comet Lake, then the difference will be minimal.
-RAM - 16 GB, using LPDDR-2133.
-Wireless interfaces: Wi-Fi 802.11 AC (2 × 2) and Bluetooth 5.0.
+I do not exclude that updated configurations on 10th generation Intel processors are on the way, although if it is Comet Lake, the difference will be minimal.
+RAM - 16 GB, LPDDR-2133 is used.
+Wireless interfaces: Wi-Fi 802.11 AC (2&#215;2) and Bluetooth 5.0.

 </ img>